Skip to main content

 The single biggest upgrade to my AI workflow was giving the agent browser access.

-In practice, that means tools like Playwright MCP and Chrome DevTools MCP.
+In practice, that means tools like Playwright Skills and Chrome DevTools Skills.

 I am not attached to those exact names.
 The point is the capability.